EuBIC/ReproducibleMSGuidelines/guidelines.md

 Example: The ProteomeDiscoverer nodes developed by the Protein Chemistry Facility at the IMP provide example workflows together with their respective nodes.
 See the [MSAmanda node](http://ms.imp.ac.at/index.php?action=ms-amanda) as an example ([Dorfer et al. J Proteome Res.
 2014, 13(8):3679-84](http://pubs.acs.org/articlesonrequest/AOR-6DyVQ3j4YTcGXyaskJvi))
 Fields: all

+### Containers

+SectionDescription: This section addresses special requirements when using containerized software (such as Docker containers).

+Name: If containers are used in the analysis, they should be referenced following, for example, the BioContainers guidelines
+Category: Bronze
+Description: If containers, such as Docker or Singularity containers, are used in the analysis they should be referenced through stable version numbers.
+This explicitly relates to not using the ":latest" tag for Docker images as these are bound to change upon new releases of the software.
+Detailed suggestions can be found in the BioContainers documentation
+Fields: all

+Name: If containers are used in the analysis, these should be available in a public repository using non-personal namespaces
+Category: Silver
+Description: If containers, such as Docker or Singularity containers, are used in the analysis they should be available through a public repository, such as Docker Hub.
+The namespace used to make this image publicly available should not be under a "private", user-based namespace but should use some kind of institutional namespace where long-term availability is ensured.
+This addresses the risk, that if private namespaces are used and the person changes careers, the namespace might be deleted and the images thus lost.
+Fields: all

+Name: Containers should be available in dedicated repositories such as BioContainers
+Category: Gold
+Description: Dedicated namespaces for bioinformatics tools ensure minimum standards of the containers and their long-term availability.
+Additionally, they have mechanisms in place to also support a wider range of platforms, such as BioConda.
+Fields: all

 ### RAW File Processing